Scripture Reference: 1 Samuel 26

 Suggested Emphasis: Show mercy to others.

 Saul continued to be jealous of David.
 He hunted him and tried to kill him.
 David had raised his own armies and could have fought Saul but he did not.
 He respected Saul as king.
 David trusted the Lord to know when it was time for him to become king.
-Once, David came upon Saul’s camp and found Saul sleeping.
+Once, David came to Saul’s camp and found Saul sleeping.
 He quietly took Saul’s spear and water jug to prove to Saul how close he had been.
 After walking a long distance away, David called to Saul and told him that he could have killed him but chose to show mercy.
 Mercy is showing kindness even though we have the power or opportunity to hurt someone.

 Saul continued to chase David around the region.
 His hatred of David made him want to kill him.
 For some time now David had been dodging Saul’s soldiers.
 During this time Saul had often repented of his efforts to kill David.
 But shortly after each brief period of repentance, Saul would renew his efforts to find David and kill him.